Flow Best PracticesFlow Best Practices

 Volume of data from your outputs

 Some tasks allow you to fetch results on outputs to be reused on the next tasks.
 While this is powerful, this is not intended to be used to transport a lot of data!
-For example, with the Query task from BigQuery, there is a property fetch that allows fetching a result-set as an output attribute.
+For example, with the Query task from BigQuery, there is a fetch property that allows fetching a result-set as an output attribute.

-Imagine a big table with many MB or even GB of data.
+Imagine a big table with many megabytes or even gigabytes of data.
 If you use fetch, the output will be stored in the execution context and will need to be serialized on each task state change!
 This is not the idea behind fetch, it serves mostly to query a few rows to use it on a Switch task for example, or an EachParallel task to loop over.

 Parallel Task

-Using the EachParallel task or the Parallel task is a convenient way to optimize flow duration, but keep in mind that, by default, all parallel tasks are launched at the same time (unless you specify the concurrent property).
+Using the Parallel task is a convenient way to optimize flow duration, but keep in mind that, by default, all parallel tasks are launched at the same time (unless you specify the concurrent property).
 The only limit will be the number of worker threads you have configured.

 Keep this in mind, because you cannot allow parallel tasks to reach the limit of external systems, such as connection limits or quotas.